Five Perfect Picnic Spots in the Lake District

 If someone else has nabbed the bench ahead of you then fear not – you have 2 options still open to you.

-Option 1 – return along the footpath, keep going past the top of the steps and grab the second bench you see OR if you’ve packed a picnic rug (or have a jacket handy) you can take a wander up the flanks of Halin Fell and find yourself a nice little spot on the grass, just be sure to keep an eye on any boiled eggs or tomatoes lest they take flight and roll away down the hill.
+If you’ve packed a picnic rug (or have a jacket handy), you can take a wander up Halin Fell and find yourself a nice little spot on the grass, just be sure to keep an eye on any boiled eggs or tomatoes lest they take flight and roll away down the hill.

 Skelghyll Lane